 Flexible Instructional Day Program

-A Flexible Instructional Day (FID) Program is a tool available to public school entities to be used as an alternate approach to delivering instruction if a circumstance arises that prevents instruction in customary manner.
+A FID is a program available to public school entities to be used as an alternate approach to delivering instruction if a circumstance arises that prevents instruction in customary manner.

-While public school entities are expected to build make-up days into their local school calendars, FIDs can support the public school entities in cases when circumstances (e.g., a disease epidemic, a hazardous weather condition, a law enforcement emergency, the inoperability of school buses or other equipment necessary to the public school entity's operation, damage to a school building, or a temporary circumstance rendering any portion of a school building unfit or unsafe for use) prevent the delivery of instruction in its customary manner or location.
-If the public school entity chooses to implement a FID program, the number of flexible instructional days may not exceed five (5) days per school year.
+While public school entities are expected to build make-up days into their local school calendars, FID programs can support the public school entities in cases when circumstances prevent the delivery of instruction in its customary manner or location for any of the following reasons: an epidemic, a hazardous weather condition, a law enforcement emergency, the inoperability of school buses or other equipment necessary to the public school entity's operation, damage to a school building, or a temporary circumstance rendering any portion of a school building unfit or unsafe for use.
+With the exception of the 2019-20 school year, if a public school entity is approved to implement a FID program, the number of FIDs instituted may not exceed five (5) days per school year.

-A public school entity electing to participate must develop a local FID program that meets the assurances outlined in the application.
-The FID program must be approved by the local School Board of Directors prior to acceptance by the Pennsylvania Department of Education (PDE).
+A public school entity electing to institute a FID program must develop a FID program that meets the assurances outlined in the application.
+The FID application must be approved by the public school entity's governing body prior to acceptance by the Pennsylvania Department of Education (PDE).

-Pursuant to section 1506, PDE shall conduct an annual study on the efficacy of FIDs.
+Pursuant to section 1506 of the School Code, 24 P.S. § 15-1506, PDE shall conduct an annual study on the efficacy of FIDs.
 A survey will be sent on or before April 30 of each year to each public school entity with an accepted application.
 Each public school entity shall return the survey to PDE by June 30 of the same year.
-The survey results will be used to track FID day usage, gauge overall effectiveness, and gather feedback on the need for additional guidance.
+The survey results will be used to track FID day usage, gauge overall effectiveness, and gather insights on implementing a program.

-For additional information, all public school entities and nonpublic schools should contact the PDE School Services Office at 717-787-4860 or
+For additional information, all public school and nonpublic school entities should email PDE's School Services Office: email@example.com.